Explore the categories below to learn more about being emergency prepared at uvu

 Evacuation

-The building must be evacuated if the fire alarm sounds or if you are instructed to evacuate by an authorized Public Safety, Facilities, Building Captain/Marshal or Administrative representative.
+The building must be evacuated if the fire alarm sounds or if you are instructed to evacuate by authorized Public Safety Officials, Facilities, or Building Marshal/Floor Captain personnel.

 1. Always leave the building immediately.
 Turn off equipment and lights.
 Close the door behind you, but do not lock it.
 (A closed door can act as a fire barrier in case of fire.)